 mood rings A mood ring used liquid crystals to detect changes in body temperature.
 This would supposedly indicate the wearer's mood.
 As the ring warmed up, the colors changed from black (a foul mood) to green and finally to blue.
 Liquid crystals have a limited lifespan....after a few years, my mood ring was no longer able to make it past the dirty brown stage.

 Holly Hobbie was a charming little girl dressed in a large bonnet and patchwork apron.
 She was created by an artist and children's book author whose real name also happened to be Holly Hobbie.
 The character was featured on greeting cards and collectibles, and a line of dolls was launched in 1974.

 In 1973, Betsey Clark's whimsical Hallmark illustrations were transformed into a line of figurines and collectibles.
 That same year, her artwork was featured on the first set of collectible keepsake ornaments.

-In 1975, the first Precious Moments illustrations were featured on greeting cards.
+The first Precious Moments illustrations appeared on greeting cards in 1975.
 The Jonathan & David Company introduced a series of porcelain figurines in 1978.